Secuter/SecuterYGOCustomCards/README.md

 You have to click on the Export Set icon > HTML > Sql (Sql Exporter).

 ![Sql Exporter](https://imgur.com/7eNfunG.png)<br>
+It creates a SQL INSERT with all the cards selected with the correct structure for Edopro database.<br>
+:warning: Some fields cannot be completed by the script:
-It creates a SQL INSERT with all the cards selected with the correct structure for Edopro database, the only fields left empty are str1, str2, ... because the export script can't know which are the different parts of the effect.
-You'll have to manually update those.
+* str1/str2/... -> these are left empty because the export script can't know which are the different parts of the effect.
+You'll have to manually update them.
+* setcode -> the export script support only 1 setcode at time.
+If your set uses 2+ setcodes or sub-archetypes you have to manually change the Insert query generated.

+#### Set settings

+Name/Name2/Name3/Keycard -> used for autoreplace, see below for the details.
+Code -> 2-4 letters.
+The set code shown in the card, eg. SAST, DUNE, BODE, etc. ...
+Language -> 2 letters.
+The code for the language.
+Autonumber -> true/false.
+Automatically set the 8-digit card gamecode, it combine the 6-digit set.gamecode and a 2-digit progessive.
+Gamecode -> 6-digits.
+The first part of the generated cardnumber (it uses 999999 otherwise).
+Number starts from -> default 0.
+Eg. 0 -> autonumber start from 11122200, 3 -> start from 11122203
+Setcode db -> The decimal number used in the 'SQL Export' template as the set code.
+Extra before ST -> true/false.
+The autonumber function places Extra Deck monsters before Spells/Traps.
+Link after extra -> true/false.
+The autonumber function places Link monsters after other Extra Deck monsters Edition -> string.
+The card edition field, eg. 1st Edition.
+Copyright -> string.
+The card copyright field.

 #### Autoreplace